Lecturer, Postdoctoral Researcher, Pediatric Dietitian

 About Mary Lesser

-My research interests include Developmental Origins of Health and Disease, specifically investigating dietary patterns of women during pregnancy to observe (if any) persistent developmental effects of the fetus that may increase or decrease chronic disease risk later in life.
+My research interests include Developmental Origins of Health and Disease, specifically investigating the nutrition environment during early development (pregnancy, lactation, early childhood) to observe (if any) persistent developmental effects (of the fetus, neonate, child) that may increase or decrease chronic disease risk later in life.
 I am particularly interested in investigating maternal-fetal nutrient interactions on a genetic/genomic level.

 Lesser, M.N.R., C.L.
 Keen, and L. Lanoue, Reproductive and developmental outcomes, and influence on maternal and offspring tissue mineral concentrations, of (−)-epicatechin, (+)-catechin, and rutin ingestion prior to, and during pregnancy and lactation in C57BL/6J mice, Toxicology Reports.
 2015, Elsevier Ireland Ltd. 2:443-449.